MrMoon/Squad/README.md

 <h2>Solution Proposal</h2>

 A service that connects people where they have the same interests in a general generic abstract way and offers more services to get things done easier, faster, and better.
-Connecting people will be done using groups ( Squads** **), the groups themselves will be fully customizable, no admins ( leader ), anonymous users ( fish ), normal groups, super groups, chatting ( biolum ), Q&As ( light ) , and so much more.
+Connecting people will be done using groups ( Squad ), the groups themselves will be fully customizable, no admins ( leader ), anonymous users ( fish ), normal groups, super groups, chatting ( biolum ), Q&As ( light ) , and so much more.
 As well as easy, reliable, and fast document sharing between users ( Squids ); from simple text documents ( Ink ) to large videos, not forgetting the huge collection of documents,pins ( tentacles ) to mark what is important to you.
 Organizing tasks ( co-Squids ), events, and reminders is essential to getting things done in time and efficiency.

 All of this will be backed with Machine Learning to recommend ( metis ) groups you could relate to, documents you may like, tasks scheduling, and more.Along with Analysis to see all kinds of insights.